getconvey/aws-maven/README.md

 AWS Maven is a [Maven Wagon][wagon] for [Amazon S3][s3].

-Convey's fork is based on [Main Street Hub's fork](https://github.com/mainstreethub/aws-maven) and was further customized for use for all Convey projects, most specifically allowing this extension to be built and used with Java 12+, as well as being easily released to Maven Central.
+Convey's fork is based on [Main Street Hub's fork](https://github.com/mainstreethub/aws-maven) and was further customized for use for all Convey projects, most specifically allowing this extension to be built and used with Java 12+, as well as being easily released to the Maven Central repository.

 [wagon]: http://maven.apache.org/wagon/
 [s3]: http://aws.amazon.com/s3/